ssborbis/ContextSearch-web-ext/README.md

 This addon does not use any tracking or analytics.
 No information is collected, sold, etc. How you use it is your business.
 There are, however, a few things to note.

 1. Most ContextSearch menus work by injecting [content scripts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts) into the current website.
 For security, all content containing user preferences or any identifying or trackable data are placed in iframes, unreachable by potentially malicious websites through [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-Like other addons, there is the possiblility of some limited UUID tracking when using injected content.
+Like other addons, there is the possibility of some limited UUID tracking when using injected content.
 See more about [web accessible resources](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/web_accessible_resources)

 2. Search suggestions are fetched from Google when typing in any ContextSearch searchbar unless disable in CS Options -> General -> Suggestions.